spryker/spryker-shop-core/Bundles/ShoppingListNoteWidget/src/SprykerShop/Yves/ShoppingListNoteWidget/Theme/default/components/molecules/shopping-list-note-toggler/README.md

 # shopping-list-note-toggler (molecule)

-Displays a list of form rows in which includes SKU and quontity fields.
+Displays a simple link which on click toggle text area field.

 ## Code sample